I Did Something Bad: Critical reception

 "I Did Something Bad" received mixed reviews.
 Leah Greenblatt from Entertainment Weekly noted the track as an example for Swift's new defiant attitude on Reputation, where she makes confessional songs about "seduction, alcohol, and the soul-numbing isolation of fame", which does not successfully show Swift's abilities as a songwriter.
-Jordan Bassett from NME agreed, calling it the song that represents the album.
 Writing for Slant Magazine, Sal Cinquemani observed that "I Did Something Bad" is one of the songs that make Reputation "impenetrable", leaving listeners to "search for the humanity".
 In a review for Consequence of Sound, Jeoff Nelson found the song a failed attempt at "that bigger, wider, and louder" sound in pop music, calling it an inferior version of Lorde's 2017 album Melodrama.

 On a positive side, Time's Raise Bruner complimented the lyrics for featuring "blazing imagery".
-New York Nate Jones opined that "I Did Something Bad" should have been Reputation's lead single rather than "Look What You Made Me Do", writing: "not only does 'Something Bad' sell the lack of remorse much better, it bangs harder than any other song on pop radio this summer except 'Bodak Yellow'."
+Jordan Bassett from NME deemed "I Did Something Bad" a song that represents the album.
+Vulture's Nate Jones opined that "I Did Something Bad" should have been Reputation's lead single rather than "Look What You Made Me Do", writing: "not only does 'Something Bad' sell the lack of remorse much better, it bangs harder than any other song on pop radio this summer except 'Bodak Yellow'."
+Writing for the same website, Craig Jenkins wrote that the song's "delighted meanness [...] felt corrective" and "humanized" Swift after her celebrity controversies.
 Rob Sheffield of Rolling Stone said: "This is just waiting for her to turn it into a head-banging live guitar monster."